Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 4
+Day - 5

-Flexbox ordering

-A way to move order of your DOM elements

-The default value for order is 0 for all elements.
+Justify-content

+So it says that are how the items are aligned on the main axis.

-1. Learned about order property in flex.
+1. Learned about Justify-Content property.
-2. Tried combining the other properties of flex with order.
+2. Tried different use cases by combining the property with flex-direction.